amaanofc/Nada/README.md

-Athena: A State-of-the-Art, Low-Latency Conversational AI This repository contains the full source code for Athena, a highly responsive, real-time, voice-to-voice conversational AI agent.
+Nada: A State-of-the-Art, Low-Latency Conversational AI This repository contains the full source code for Nada, a highly responsive, real-time, voice-to-voice conversational AI agent.
 Built using Python, this project demonstrates a sophisticated, multi-threaded architecture designed to minimize latency and provide a natural, fluid conversational experience.

 ✨ Key Features
 This agent is more than just a simple script; it's an engine built with several state-of-the-art techniques: